muxinc/mux-python/docs/FiltersApi.md

 Lists values for a specific filter

-Deprecated: The API has been replaced by the list-dimension-values API call.
+The API has been replaced by the list-dimension-values API call.
 Lists the values for a filter along with a total count of related views.

 ### Example